garybgenett/gary-os/README.md

 find, the latter of which was suggested by GitHub, which in turn inspired an Internet search to find the former:

-  * Social Protection & Human Rights Equality and Non-discrimination: [https://socialprotection-humanrights.org/framework/principles/equality-and-non-discrimination](https://socialprotection-humanrights.org/framework/principles/equality-and-non-discrimination)
+  * [Social Protection & Human Rights Equality and Non-discrimination]
-  * Contributor Covenant Code of Conduct: [https://contributor-covenant.org/version/1/4/code-of-conduct.html](https://contributor-covenant.org/version/1/4/code-of-conduct.html)
+  * [Contributor Covenant Code of Conduct]

 Hopefully that covers all the bases.
 Let's all just be kind to one another, so we don't even need documents like these.

+[Social Protection & Human Rights Equality and Non-discrimination]: https://socialprotection-humanrights.org/framework/principles/equality-and-non-discrimination
+[Contributor Covenant Code of Conduct]: https://contributor-covenant.org/version/1/4/code-of-conduct.html

 ********************************************************************************